gracepesq/Google-clone-Studio-Ghibli-theme/README.md

 # Google-clone-Studio-Ghibli-theme
-Google clone project made with HTML and CSS and personalized with a Studio ghibli theme on the interface
+Google clone project made with HTML and CSS and personalized with a Studio ghibli theme on the interface also made with CSS.